 On March 7, 2011, AG Funds, L.P. ("AG Funds"), a Delaware limited liability company, entered into a subscription agreement with the Company and agreed to purchase 100 shares of common stock for \$1,000.
 The subscription amount was received by the Company on April 1, 2011 making AG Funds the sole stockholder of the Company.
+The Company had no operations prior to the three months ended June 30, 2011.
 The Company subsequently completed an initial public offering on July 6, 2011 and concurrently repurchased the 100 shares from AG Funds at their issue price.